GeekTrainer/help-desk-bot-lab/Node/exercise4-KnowledgeBase.md

     ![exercise4-emulator-showkbresults](./images/exercise4-emulator-showkbresults.png)

-1. Click on any of the articles listed you may see the detial of the articule.
+1. Click the **More details** button of an article and you should see the full article text.

     ![exercise4-emulator-detailsofarticle](./images/exercise4-emulator-detailsofarticle.png)

 1. You can try to explore a specific category.
-Type `explore software` and you may see the articles of that category.
+Type `explore software` and youshouldmay see the articles within that category.

     ![exercise4-emulator-explorecategory](./images/exercise4-emulator-explorecategory.png)

 1. You can try to show a specific category too.
-Type `show me the article Turn on device encryption` and you may see the requested article.
-(Please note the search is case sensitive)
+Type `show me the article Turn on device encryption` and you may see the requested article (please note the search is case sensitive).

     ![exercise4-emulator-showarticle](./images/exercise4-emulator-showarticle.png)

-## Further Challenges

-If you want to continue working on your own you can try with these tasks:

-    * TBD

-    * TBD